olliw42/mLRS-docu/docs/FLASHING.md

 ***Notes***:
 - Only few devices are supported currently (currently only DFU mode is supported, which covers the MatekSys mLRS devices).
 - It does not run on all browsers (specifically not on Firefox).

+## mLRS-Flasher Desktop App

+The [mLRS-Flasher](https://github.com/olliw42/mLRS-Flasher) desktop app also makes it easy to flash firmware but requires installation of the app on your desktop PC.

+It provides support for substantially more mLRS devices, and can run on Win, MacOS, and Linux systems.
+If the mLRS Web Flasher is not suitable for you, mLRS-Flasher might be the go-to tool.

 ## STM32CubeProgrammer